92green/unmutable/DOCS.md

 #### clone
 `clone() => (value) => newValue` - Returns an evaluator that returns a clone of `value` if `value` is an array or object, or returns the `value` unchanged if given an Immutable.js `Map` or `List`.
 Immutable.js data types are inherently immutable so do not need to be explicitly cloned.

+#### chunkBy
+`chunkBy(predicate: Function) => (value) => newValue` - Returns an evaluator that returns an array of "chunks".
+This function splits `value` up into chunks, where the size of each chunk is determined by the `predicate`.
+It iterates over `value` and calls `predicate` for each item on the collection.
+Whenever `predicate` returns true, a new chunk is started.
+It returns an array containing all the chunks that were created.

 #### defaults
 `defaults(defaults) => (value) => newValue` - Returns an evaluator that takes `value`, and adds to it any keys (and values) that exist on `defaults` and not on `value`.
 It is essentially `(defaults) => (value) => merge(value)(defaults)`